-Earlier this month, we wrong a blog on how Washington, D.C. cyclists have triggered red light cameras more than 1,557 times since January 2015, putting themselves at risk for bicycle accidents.
+Earlier this month, we wrong a blog on how Washington, D.C. cyclists have triggered red-light cameras more than 1,557 times since January 2015, putting themselves at risk for bicycle accidents.
 Since then, the cycling community has stepped forward and insisted to media outlets that though some cyclists have broken the law, not all are bad cyclists.
-In fact, according to a representative from the Washington Area Bicyclist Association (WABA), most cyclists feel they aren’t given the same protection around the city as car drivers are.
+In fact, according to a representative from the Washington Area Bicyclist Association (WABA), most cyclists feel they aren’t given the same protection around the city as car drivers are and want to make the roads safer.

 To demonstrate how challenging cycling can be in D.C., the WABA placed a camera on a cyclist’s helmet and filmed a typical bike ride.
 The video showed disappearing bike lanes that would reappear after several blocks, reckless drivers, drivers who did not acknowledge bike lanes and inconsistent traffic signals.